|

 French Steak with French Fries (Steak Frites)

-Greek Beef Stew (Stifado)
+Beef Stew (Stifado)

 Herbed Roast Beef with Horseradish Sauce and Yorkshire Pudding